Email address: acantrill@netspace.net.au

 The Absolute Truth of the Happiness Acid: the cinema, writing, painting, and kinetic sculpture of Len Lye.
 (Given at Monash University Museum of Art and Queensland Art Gallery in 2002.)
 An article by Arthur Cantrill based on the lecture: The Absolute Truth of the Happiness Acid is in issue #19 of Senses of Cinema, the online journal, at

-The online journal Screening the Past, issue 15, has an article by Arthur Cantrill on Stan Brakhage at http://www.latrobe.edu.au/screeningthepast/firstrelease/fr0703/acfr15.html
+The online journal Screening the Past, issue 15, (Monash University) has an article by Arthur Cantrill on Stan Brakhage: 'All That Is, Is Light'.
+See: http://tlweb.latrobe.edu.au/humanities/screeningthepast/firstrelease/fr0703/acfr15.html

-Thinking About Grain of the Voice, an article by Arthur and Corinne Cantrill on their three films in the Grain of the Voice series, is in Soundscape, The Journal of Acoustic Ecology, vol. 9, no. 1, Fall/Winter 2009
+Thinking About Grain of the Voice, an article by Arthur and Corinne Cantrill on their three films in the Grain of the Voice series, is in Soundscape, The Journal of Acoustic Ecology, vol. 9, no. 1, Fall/Winter 2009, pp 25-27.